aishshinde781/Car-Price-Predicter/README.md

  in the name column the car name is two big and inconsistient so we keep first theree words of car name.

+ 5.Data spliting and scaling

+ we have done and 80=20 split on the data.
+80% of the data will be used for training and 20% data will be used for testing.